|

 any insulation from the wire before using.
 In fact, you want only wire

-gel filled connectors protect the ends of the wires from moisture penetration.
+the connectors protect the ends of the wires from moisture penetration.

-I was at an old house where all the wires went directly to the posts and all
+I was at an old (beach) house where all the wires went directly to the posts and all

 the wires had severe weather damage.
 Using these gel connectors all but